hagai-lvi/twitter_term_document_matrix/README.md

 shows us which terms appear in each of the documents (a document is a tweet in our case).
 After that we are constructing a term-term matrix, that shows to which terms each term is connected.
-This is actually a adjacency matrix representation of a graph that shows the connection between the terms.
+This is actually an adjacency matrix representation of a graph that shows the connections between the terms.
 There are many terms, so we only choose the most frequent terms, and show them in a graph with clustering.
+In addition, we show some metrics for the vertices - betweenness, closeness and eigen values.

 ## Check the results